A2-ai/ghqc/README.md

 # Check whether the server is running and get its URL
 ghqc::ghqc_status()

-# Reopen the browser tab without restarting the server
+# Reopen the browser tab using the stored server URL without restarting
 ghqc::ghqc_reconnect()

 # Stop the running server